towry/window-bufstack.nvim/README.md

 Get next visited buf of given window, useful for choosing next buffer after closing a buffer in a window.

+Note:

+1. This plugin doesn't handle buffer management like delete or restore, it just record what buffer has been opened in a window.
+2. In my expectation, when I run `:vsplit` a window, and use `bdelete` to close the buffer in that window, the window should be closed because it only have one buffer visited it.
+This plugin helps to achive this workflow.
+3. When you have two same buffer opened in two window and you use `bdelete` to close one of theme, you find both windows are closed, this is the behavior of `bdelete`, you may want to use vim api to check if the buffer opened in another window so you can use other command other than `bdelete` to remove the buffer from the window.

 ## Using

 ```lua